SCS-CBU-CED-IAM/freeradius-mobileid/README.md

   # FreeRADIUS Mobile ID Module
-  sudo chown -R :freerad /opt/freeradius sudo chmod +x /opt/freeradius/*.sh
+  sudo chown -R :freerad /opt/freeradius
-  ## Group should be able to read all
+  ## Execution flag for the scripts
-  sudo chmod -R g+r /opt/freeradius
+  sudo chmod +x /opt/freeradius/*.sh
-  ## Others should be able to read all
+  ## Everyone can read all
-  sudo chmod -R o+r /opt/freeradius
+  sudo chmod -R +r /opt/freeradius
-  ## Others should not be able to read the client certificate
+  ## but others should not be able to read the client certificate
-  sudo chmod o-r /opt/freeradius/certs
+  sudo chmod o-r /opt/freeradius/certs/*
 ```

 ### Testing